GSA/digitalgov.gov/content/news/2024/03/2024-03-19-search-gov-year-in-review-2023-report.md

 source: searchgov
 date: 2024-03-15 08:23:00 -0500
 title: "Search.gov year in review: 2023 report"
-deck: Learn what types of information the public sought most last year from more than 2,000 federal websites, see emerging trends that are on the horizon for Search.gov, and check out the results page redesign.
-The data tab provides insightful summaries for 13 main topic areas and lists the public’s top 25 search terms for each, in their own words.
+deck: Learn what types of information the public sought most in 2023 from federal websites, see emerging trends on the horizon for improving customer experience, and check out the results page redesign.
+The data tab provides insightful summaries for 13 main topic areas—and lists the public’s top 25 search terms, in their own words, for each.
-summary: Learn what types of information the public sought most last year from more than 2,000 federal websites, see emerging trends that are on the horizon for Search.gov, and check out the results page redesign.
-The data tab provides insightful summaries for 13 main topic areas and lists the public’s top 25 search terms for each, in their own words.
+summary: Learn what types of information the public sought most in 2023 from federal websites, see emerging trends on the horizon for improving customer experience, and check out the results page redesign.
+The data tab provides insightful summaries for 13 main topic areas—and lists the public’s top 25 search terms, in their own words, for each.

 # See all topics at https://digital.gov/topics
 topics: